 As the owner of a small IT staffing firm, you don’t have much time to waste.
-It’s a growing industry and a fast-moving industry, and if you’re like many of the owners I work with, you took a big risk leaving your longstanding IT job at a big company to strike out on your own.
+It’s a growing industry and a fast-moving industry, and if you’re like many of the owners I work with, you took a big risk to strike out on your own.
 You want to establish your new business as quickly as possible.

-As a sales coach for IT staffing firms, one of the questions I get most often is, “How much time do I have to spend training my sales reps?
+As a sales coach for IT staffing firms, one of the questions I get most often is, how long should my IT staffing firm’s sales training last?
 I need them to pay for their seats now!”

 Your instinct might be to compress your new reps’ training into one or two intense days — supplemented with a little bit of shadow training.
 While I understand your need to have your reps contributing to your bottom line as soon as possible, rushing through sales training won’t get them there.